-Located in the heart of Harvard Square, the gallery provides a stellar site of intellectual engagement for the research institutes and archives of the Hutchins Center; interdisciplinary arts initiatives across Harvard University; and artistic inquiry and engagement of the public art communities of Cambridge, greater Boston and beyond.
+Located in the heart of Harvard Square, the gallery provides a stellar site of intellectual engagement for the research institutes and archives of the Hutchins Center, interdisciplinary arts initiatives across Harvard University, and artistic inquiry and engagement of the public art communities of Cambridge, greater Boston and beyond.

-Commencing in 2004, Mr Cooper was the principal founder of a London-based, Africa-focused, oil and gas exploration and production company, Afren plc, a large enterprise which, at its peak, produced 50,000 barrels of oil per day, held assets in twelve countries in Africa and the Middle East, and had a stock market capitalization of circa US$3 billion.
-In 2012, Mr Cooper substantially reduced his involvement with Afren, in order to focus his attention on other projects.
-Regrettably, Afren was subsequently disbanded, and its assets sold, in 2015, as a result of management problems which came to a head long after Mr Cooper’s departure without connection to him, and which coincided with the sharp fall-off in the price of crude oil in 2014-16.
+Commencing in 2004, Mr Cooper was the principal founder of a London-based, Africa-focused, oil and gas exploration and production company, Afren plc, a large enterprise which, at its peak, produced 50,000 barrels of oil per day, held assets in twelve countries in Africa and the Middle East, and had a stock market capitalization of up to US$3 billion.
+Mr Cooper’s hands-on involvement in Afren ended in 2011, long before management problems and the global fall-off in crude oil prices caused the company’s closure in 2015.

 Since 2006, Mr Cooper has directed the evolution of Gasol plc, another London-based company which is building an LNG regasification terminal in Benin, linked to electricity generation and transmission facilities in Benin and the neighbouring Lagos, Nigeria market.
 Gasol also successfully pioneered the establishment of a new gas-fired electric power station and LNG import terminal in Malta, a project stake Gasol subsequently sold to refocus on its core West African activities.